Frodo45127/wh2_modding_res/src/chapter_1_vandy_2.md

 - **Misnomer**: Double, triple, and double check your spelling.
 - **Underscore**: Make sure every bit of a loc key is split by an underscore.
 There should be one between table and column, and another between column and key.
 - **The Final Frontier**: Make sure there are no spaces in the loc key.
+- **Combo keys**: common case localizing building_culture_variants, you have to include any culture/subculture/faction key you have in the building's line, in that order, whenever present.
+Analogous to how UITR work (below).
 - **Who Knows?**: Sometimes it just doesn't work.
 If nothing else, try remaking it from scratch.

 #### Localisation Options